itayhubara/Batched-Bandit/README.md

 - PredTau algorithm which estimate delta and predict tau(\Delta)
 - Improved-UCB - I added this experiment for fair comparison
 - Improved-UCB with go-to-broke policy
-- Batched alimination algorithm based on
+- Batched Arm Elimination algorithm based on the paper ["Regret Bounds for Batched Bandits"](https://arxiv.org/pdf/1910.04959.pdf "Regret Bounds for Batched Bandits")

 ***This is not the official code of the paper***

 # Instalation